kubernetes/community/sig-architecture/api-review-process.md

 - time t+3 weeks: first review complete
 - time t+4 weeks: subsequent review complete
 - time t+6 weeks: approved or rejected

+## The Moderator Role

+The moderator role is staffed by SIG Architecture and manages the API review backlog on behalf of the reviewer team.
+They will ensure that reviews are finished within a reasonable time, that information is correct, and that appropriate state labels are applied.
+They may also help prioritize the backlog, or move cards across the project board.
+Their mission is to help reviewers spend the majority of their efforts on performing reviews, not doing process administrivia.
+They may also work with the review team to schedule face-to-face review sessions as needed, or ensure the review is added to the SIG-Architecture meeting agenda.

 ## Expanding the Reviewer and Approver Pool